 (4) Within seven (7) days of receiving a request in terms of sub-rule (1) and payment of the prescribed fee, the Commission must notify the parties to the inquiry of when and where the inquiry will be held.

-(5) Unless the parties agree otherwise, the Commission must give the parties at least seven (7) days’ notice of the commencement of the Inquiry.
+(5) Unless the parties agree otherwise, the Commission must give the parties at least seven (7) days notice of the commencement of the Inquiry.

 (6) The Commission is only required to refund a fee paid in terms of sub-rule (3), if the Commission is notified of the resolution of the matter prior to issuing a notice in terms of sub-rule (4).

+6 Only an employee whose earning exceed the amount determined by the Minister in terms of section 6(3) of the Basic Conditions of Employment Act, (currently R205 433.30 per annum) may consent to an inquiry in a contract of employment

+PART EIGHT: GENERAL

-PART EIGHT: 35 Condonation for failure to comply with the Rules and form
+35 Condonation for failure to comply with the Rules and form

-(1) the Commission or a commissioner may condone any failure to comply with any provision of these Rules, on good cause shown.
+(1) Subject to sub-rule (3), the Commission or a commissioner may condone any failure to comply with any provision of these Rules, on good cause shown.

 (2) In exercising its powers and performing its functions the Commission may act in such a manner as it deems expedient in the circumstances in order to achieve the objects of the Act.
-In doing so it shall have regard to substance rather than form, save where the Act provides otherwise.
+In doing so, it shall have regard to substance rather than form, save where the Act provides otherwise.

+(3) The provisions of this Rule do not apply to Rule 25.

-Rule 36 Recordings of Commission proceedings
+36 Recordings of Commission proceedings

-(1) The Commission must keep a record of—
+(1) The Commission must keep a record of -